ShufflerBardOnTheEdge/MemPrO/README.md

 -dm, --dual_membrane : This toggles dual membrane minimisations.
 This allows the code to split the membrane into a inner and outer membrane and minimise the distance between them.
 Only use this is you know your protein will span the periplasm or is a gap junction etc.

 -ch, --charge : This value corresponds to the partial charge of the (inner) membrane.
 For -ch and -ch_o below the value corresponds to the average charge on a lipid divided by the average area per lipid.
 This will give a average charge across a sheet that will represent the bilayer.
 The value for an E-coli membrane is around -0.008.
-In general bet preformance is obtained by using a charge of 0.
+In general best preformance is obtained by using a charge of 0.

 -ch_o, --charge_outer : This is the charge for the outer membrane only.
 This will do nothing without -dm.